ba-san/Count-Annotator/README.md

 ## How to use
 ### making videos to images
 If you won't use video as input, you can skip here.
-Most of this script is owe to [this page](https://note.nkmk.me/python-opencv-video-to-still-image/).
+Most of the scripts in this section are owe to [this page](https://note.nkmk.me/python-opencv-video-to-still-image/).

 1. Go to the "Count-Annotator" directory.

 2. setting path and frame of video2img.py
+(you can use default setting for demo.)

 ```
 save_frame_range('./videos/pocari_cm.mp4', #input video